 My wife said Roxy doesn’t look good at all and is probably dying.
 I shot that down right away with “are you nuts?
 She’s just sick or something.”

-The vet said they needed to do an x-ray and would like to do blood work and some other scan as well.
+The vet said they needed to do an x-ray and would like to do blood work and some other scans as well.
 I thought maybe it was some sugar crash diabetic thing?
 The x-ray showed an enlarged mass.
-It wasn’t weight she was gaining, it was her pancreas.
+It was her pancreas.

 Surgery would be $2,000 with no guarantees.
+They said she would more than likely die during surgery and if she lived she may have 4 months to live.
 We took her home and I laid with her for the remainder of the day in her bed.
 I was in denial.

 I’m a fighter and NEVER give up.
 I suppose I’m selfish as well.
-I wanted Roxy with me always and asked if there were meds to ease her pain or make it better.
+I asked if there were meds to ease her pain or make it better.
 Anything to lower the size of the inflamed organ.

 The thought of not being with her anymore was not something I was ready for.
 She was with me through so much.
-The thing with death is, most of the time you’re not ready for it, and you go into shock and denial.
+The thing with death is, it’s never the right time, you’re not ready for it, and you go into shock and denial.

-I had flashes of memories Roxy and I shared, such as the time it was freezing outside.
-When I was potty training her, I’d put her inside my coat when she was a puppy to keep her warm during the trek down the long sidewalk at the old apartment.
+I had flashes of memories Roxy and I shared.
+When I was potty training her, I’d put her inside my coat when she was a puppy to keep her warm during the trek down the long sidewalk at the old apartment in the winter.

 When the vet returned to the room, I asked through tears what anesthesia is all about and what the process of putting your dog to sleep is.
 I asked the vet if he would recommend it, given her state.

 Some people have decided to put their dog to sleep when the dog is still coherent.
-This could be due to cancer or bad hind legs (terrible arthritis.)
+This could be due to cancer or bad hind legs (terrible arthritis or hip dysplasia.)
 This makes it much more difficult to put your dog to sleep.
 I would be saying…see, she’s fine…she sees and hears me.
-Sometimes though, be it cancer, bad arthritis or something else, the decision must be made.
+Sometimes though, be it cancer, bad arthritis or something else, the decision to put your dog to sleep must be made.

 I would rather her pass away with me holding her than to get news that she died alone while I was at work, or, alone on the operating table.

 While the process of putting my dog to sleep started, I felt a rushing of emotions all at once.
-I was going through the motions like a zombie, following the vet’s lead.
+I was going through an emotional rollercoaster second by second, just following the vet’s lead.